 - second segment deals with Tibetan ritual practice and addresses such topics as ritual structures, ritual typologies, initiations, consecrations and the Tibetan Buddhist pantheon.

 - third area of study centres around Tibetan Buddhist doctrines.
-It examines, in some detail, the positions of the various schools ad assesses their perspective literary contributions to Tibetan Buddhist thought.
+It examines, in some detail, the formation and identity of the various schools and assesses their perspective literary contributions to Tibetan Buddhist thought.

 - in the fourth segment, emphasis will shift to the soci-political sphere, investigating the impact of Buddhism on Tibetan society, in particular with reference to institutional monasticism.
 Each of these segments will include analyses of some of the more salient features of the Buddhist culture of Tibet, including the practice and concepts of meditation, re-incarnation, spiritual lineage, guru-disciple relationship as well as the social and political manifestations of religious government.